01micko/pmcputemp/README.md

 It will attempt to generate a config directory and temporary storage at `$HOME/.config/pmcputemp` at first run.
-See the script `pmcputemp.sh`.
+See the script `pmcputemp-sh`.
 In this directory, `pmcputemprc` should be generated with the path to the cpu temperature file.
 In the case of multicore processors, the first core is the one which is sourced.
 This is a basic limitation of the program, after all, poor men and women may find it difficult to procure